Boeing announces $10 billion buyback, raises dividend

 The company is also preparing to invest billions of dollars in two new models, the narrow-body 737 MAX and the wide-body 777X.

-The increased payouts come as the company tries to clinch a labour contract with its unionized machinists that would ensure the 777X is built in the Seattle area.
-The 31,000 local union members have rejected Boeing's offer, largely because it would switch their defined-benefit pension to a 401(k)-style plan.
+News of the increased payouts to shareholders come as the company tries to clinch a labour contract with its Seattle-area machinists that would ensure the 777X is built in there.
+The 31,000 union members have rejected Boeing's offer, largely because it would switch their defined-benefit pension to a 401(k)-style plan.

 The International Association of Machinists declined to offer immediate comment on the dividend and repurchase news.